CNN cited the American Immigration Council's recent report ...

 - Virginia’s 44,575 Asian-owned businesses had sales and receipts of $13.2 billion and employed 92,141 people in 2007, the last year for which data is available.
 The state’s 28,578 Latino-owned businesses had sales and receipts of $5.9 billion and employed 34,177 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are essential to Virginia’s economy as workers.
+Immigrants are essential to Virginia’s economy as workers and taxpayers.